Linzili1235/International-Trade-Big-Data-Visualization/writeup/midpoint.md

 In terms of visual encoding choices, diverging color encoding is used for the quantity variable, which emphasizes values on both ends of the scale.

 ### Vision and goals
 My original goal was to showcase how trade values are distributed across different commodity catogories using percentage values to represent share in the economy.
-However, during the making of the prototype, I felt it is bette to use absolute trade values because it gives a better sense in terms of the scale of a commodity category.
+However, during the making of the prototype, I felt it is better to use absolute trade values because it gives a better sense in terms of the scale of a commodity category.
 Apart from this, I sticked to my original plan.
 The current treemap is effective in showing the top commodity categories for US export.

 ### Data preprocessing pipeline
 1. Change column names to snake case